zebullax/wg21/proposal.md

 # Discussion

 Originally the idea of introducing a `declattr(Expression)` keyword seemed the most straightforward to tackle on this problem, but from feedback the concern of introspecting on expression attributes was a concern that belongs with the reflection SG.
 The current proposal shifted away from the original `declattr` idea to align better with the reflection toolbox.
 Note also that as we advocate here for `attribute [: r :]` to be supported, we recover the ease of use that we first envisioned `declattr` to have.

-Another item of discussion is whether vendor specific attributes should be supported or only the ones described by the standard, feedbacks on this is inexistent yet.

 ---
 references: